Tensor Graphical Lasso (TeraLasso)

 \section{Numerical Convergence of TG-ISTA}

-In this section, we prove Theorems \ref{thm:conv} and \ref{thm:eigiter} which together demonstrate that the iterates of the TG-ISTA implementation of TeraLasso converge geometrically to the global minimum.
-The contraction rate implies that the optimization error is guaranteed to equal the statistical error after $T$ iterations, where
+The following theorem shows that the iterates of the TG-ISTA implementation of TeraLasso converge geometrically to the global minimum: \begin{theorem} Let $\rho_k \geq 0$ for all $k$ and let $\Omega_{\mathrm{init}}$ be the initialization of the TG-ISTA implementation of TeraLasso (Algorithm \ref{alg:lowlevel}).
+Let

-This geometric convergence confirms the scalability of TG-ISTA in the number of iterations as well as in the cost per iteration.

-Our proof uses our results on the structure of the Kronecker sum subspace to extend the methodology that \cite{GISTA} used to prove unstructured GLasso convergence rates to our subspace restricted setting.